What is Eczema? Eczema is an inflammatory skin condition that results in red, dry itchy skin. Also called dermatitis, eczema…

 - Boxcar scars are round, crater-like depressions in your skin.
 They are wider than icepick scars but not as wide as rolling scars.
 Shallow boxcar scars can be treated with home remedies, but deeper ones are hard to get rid of.

-- Rolling scars are wide with rounded edges that make the skin look wavy and uneven.
+- Rolling scars are wide with rounded edges that make the skin’s surface look wavy and uneven.

 - Hypertrophic scars are raised on the skin.
-They develop when excess tissue develops in attempts to heal the original acne lesion.
+A raised scar is developed when excess tissue develops in attempts to heal the original acne lesion.

 Acne Scar Treatment – How to Treat Acne Scars

+So will acne scars go away?
 While there is no “best treatment for acne scars,” below are ten different tips/solutions to consider trying when looking to heal acne scars.
-The first five tips for scar treatment are ingredients and products you can find at acne pharmacies.
+The first five tips for acne scar treatment are ingredients and products you can find at acne pharmacies.
 The second five are procedures that should be performed by a doctor or dermatologist.

 - Salicylic Acid